nolanlawson/css-talk-2022/markdown.md

 For instance, this is a fun one.
 This is layout thrashing, right?
 In fact this should be awful, right?

 Well actually it's not, because browsers have optimized this.
+Notice that the `1px` never actually changes.
+(And if you think this is unrealistic, I've seen a real-world case like this.)

 ---